laurelthorburn/DONUT-FORGET-TO-REVIEW/README.md

 ## User Story
 ```
 AS A donut lover,
-I WANT a site where I can share my love for donuts with other donut enthusiasts by sharing reviews and photos.
+I WANT a site where I can share my love for donuts with other donut enthusiasts by sharing reviews and photos
 SO THAT I can grow my donut community.
 ```

 <a name="acceptancesection"></a>
 ## Acceptance Criteria
 ```
-Given as an unauthenticated user
+Given an unauthenticated user
 WHEN I arrive at the website
 THEN I am presented with two boxes, one shows slides of donuts and the other is a login box
-WHEN I don't have an account, I click "Join us"
+IF I don't have an account, I can click sign up and be routed the a "Join Us" page
-THEN I sign up for a username and password and click create a new account
+THEN I sign up by entering a unique username and password at least 8 characters and click create a new account
-WHEN I have an account, I fill up the boxes with my authentication and click log in
+WHEN I have an account, I login with my authentication
+IF I enter my login information, I am rerouted to the dashboard page, else I receive an error that my username or password is incorrect

-Given as an authenticated user
+Given an authenticated user
-WHEN I select login, I land to the main feed
+WHEN I select login, I am routed to the main feed/dashboard
-THEN I am presented all post from all users
+THEN I am presented with all the posts from all users
+WHEN I click on add review
+THEN I am able to add a title, comment, rating, and upload an image and am rerouted to an updated feed that displays my review
+WHEN I click on 'User Profile' in the nav bar
+THEN I am presented with all my posts that I can edit
+WHEN I click 'read more' button on either the dashboard or user profile
+THEN I am able to see more details about that post, including comments
+WHEN I click add a comment
+THEN I can enter a comment and on click I am rerouted to an updated page with my comment displayed at the bottom
+WHEN I click the 'Welcome' page in the nav bar
 THEN I am presented with a page that displays the website creators and their favorite donuts
-WHEN I click on add review
-WHEN I click on WELCOME
-THEN I can create a donut review with title, description, rating and upload a picture
-WHEN I click on PROFILE
-THEN I am presented with all my posts that I can update or delete
-WHEN I click logout
+WHEN I click logout or am idle on the site for too long
 Then I am redirected to login page

 ```